NativeScript/NativeScript/tools/notes/HandlingErrors.md

 Here are the guidelines how to use this when contributing to core-modules or creating your own plugins.

 ### Use `trace.write()`
-Use trace.write() with the appropriate type to log non critical errors.
+Use trace.write() with the appropriate type to log non-critical errors.

 >Note: For the `error` message level all loggers will be notified unconditionally, for all other levels (`log`,`info`,`warn`), tracing should be enabled and the corresponding categories should be added.